Countries

 Ilocano vs Arabic Difficulty

 The Ilocano vs Arabic difficulty level basically depends on the number of Ilocano Alphabets and Arabic Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Ilocano and Arabic are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Ilocano and Arabic, which language is harder to learn?
-Time required to learn Ilocano is Not Available while to learn Arabic time required is 88 weeks.
+Time required to learn Ilocano is 44 weeks while to learn Arabic time required is 88 weeks.